MechanicalRabbit/DataKnots.jl/doc/src/start.md

     │          2 │
     =#

-Besides providing a lovely display title, labels also provide a way to access fields within a record.
+Besides providing a display title, labels also provide a way to access fields within a record.

     chicago_data[
       Record(It, DeptCount) >>